-In our efforts to make the Nyon Triathlon accessible to all, for this 33rd edition, we are reinforcing the strategy to welcome athletes with special needs.
+In our efforts to make the Nyon Triathlon accessible to all we are reinforcing the strategy to welcome athletes with special needs.

 The Nyon Triathlon is collaborating with Special Olympics Switzerland and the Swiss Paraplegic Association in order to allow people with special needs to participate in this great sporting event, alone or in groups with their family or friends.